 Immediate access to safe, affordable and appropriate housing and supports without preconditions is particularly crucial for young people; every effort should be made to divert them from long stays in emergency shelters.
 The separation of housing from supports means that young people are not required to accept supports or to participate in programming (ex. attending school) as a condition of obtaining or retaining their housing.
 This also means that when support ends, young people do not have to leave their accommodation.
 It is permanent for as long as they choose to live there.
 In a scattered-site housing context, supports are portable.
-If someone loses their housing or tenancy, they are not out of the Housing First program.
+If someone loses their housing or tenancy, or decides on a different form of housing i.e. Shared, they are not out of the Housing First program.
 The offer of support is tied to the individual, not their housing, and young people should be assisted in finding new housing.